funRiceGenes/funRiceGenes.github.io/_posts/OS/N/2015-01-20-OsNAC2~OsTIL1~OMTN2~OsORE1.md

     + OsNAC2 predominantly expressed in primary root tips, crown roots and lateral root primordia, implying it influences root development
     + Thus, we describe that OsNAC2 functions as an upstream integrator of auxin and cytokinin signals that affect CRL and CDK production to regulate cell division during root development
     + Additionally, OsNAC2 can directly bind to the promoters of IAA inactivation-related genes (GH3
+    + Overexpressing a microRNA (miR164b)-resistant OsNAC2 mutant gene, which generates transcripts that cannot be targeted by miR164b, improves rice plant architecture and yield; however, the performance of these mOsNAC2-overexpressing lines, named ZUOErN3 and ZUOErN4, under abiotic stress conditions such as drought have not yet been fully characterized
+    + Taken together, our results show that OsNAC2 plays a positive regulatory role in drought and salt tolerance in rice through ABA-mediated pathways

 * **Connection**
     + __D35~OsKOS3~OsKO2__, __OsNAC2~OsTIL1~OMTN2~OsORE1__, [OsNAC2 encoding a NAC transcription factor affects plant height through mediating the gibberellic acid pathway in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC2 encoding a NAC transcription factor affects plant height through mediating the gibberellic acid pathway in rice.%5BTitle%5D), Dual-luciferase reporter analyses, yeast one-hybrid assays and ChIP-qPCR suggested that OsNAC2 directly interacted with the promoter of OsEATB and OsKO2